 React & Angular Apps

 Using a Single Page App framework like React or Angular?
-Be sure to write distinct classes or IDs or make use of data-attributes so you can accurately define events based on those selectors.
+Be sure to write distinct classes or IDs or make use of data-attributes so you can accurately create events based on those selectors.